-Office of Special Needs Assistance Programs lected Measures of rformance FY 2014 Achieved FY 2015 Achieved FY 2016 Achieved FY 2017 Achieved FY 2018 Achieved " Percentage of participants exiting CoC-funded transitional housing, rapid rehousing, and supportive services only projects that move into permanent housing.
-59.4% 52.0% 47.3% 49.3% N/A " Percentage of participants in CoC- funded permanent supportive housing remaining in or exiting to permanent housing.
-91.8% 92.9% 93.3% 93.3% N/A " Projected number of participants who report substance abuse as a barrier to housing to be served in CoC-funded projects.
-87,286 76,390 73,755 71,748 N/A
+Office of Special Needs Assistance Programs Selected Measures of Performance FY 2015 Achieved FY 2016 Achieved FY 2017 Achieved FY 2018 Achieved FY 2019 Achieved " Percentage of participants exiting CoC-funded transitional housing, rapid rehousing, and supportive services only projects that move into permanent housing.
+52.0% 47.3% 49.3% 51.9% N/A Percentage of participants in CoC- funded permanent supportive housing remaining in or exiting to permanent housing.
+92.9% 93.3% 93.3% 93.5% N/A Projected number of participants who report substance abuse as a barrier to housing to be served in CoC-funded projects.
+76,390 73,755 71,748 70,871 N/A

-^{} This data is based on CoC Program Annual Performance Reports (APRs).
+\ This data is based on CoC Program Annual Performance Reports (APRs).
 APRs are for grants awarded in a fiscal year competition and are based on 1 year of performance for each of those grants.
 For instance, the grants awarded in fiscal year 2016 must begin operating sometime in calendar year 2017 and will report in the APR on 12 months of performance.
-This means that the earliest an FY 2016 grant could start is January 1, 2017 and the latest it could start is December 1, 2017 (we require all grants to begin operating by the beginning of the month).
-It means that the operating end date for a project could be from December 31, 2017 to November 30, 2018.
-On rare occasions a grant will be extended for an additional few months so the end date can be longer than the November 30, 2018 in these rare circumstances.
-For this report, the data under the fiscal year column is based on the grants awarded in the previous fiscal year, except for the data reported under the "FY2017 Achieved" column is based on data from grants awarded prior to fiscal year 2016 CoC program competition.
+This means that the earliest an FY 2016 grant could start is January 1, 2017, and the latest it could start is December 1, 2017 (we require all grants to begin operating by the beginning of the month).
+It means that the operating end date for a project could be from December 31, 2017, to November 30, 2018.
+On rare occasions a grant will be extended for an additional few months so the end date can be longer than the November 30, 2018, in these rare circumstances.
+For this report, the data under the fiscal year column is based on the grants awarded in the previous fiscal year, except for the data reported under the "FY 2017 Achieved" column is based on data from grants awarded prior to fiscal year 2016 CoC program competition.
 For example, the data reported under the "FY 2016 Achieved" column is based on data from grants awarded in the fiscal year 2015 CoC Program competition.
 Data from APRs for grants awarded in fiscal year 2017, will not be available until calendar year 2020.
-In the FY 2017 Accounting and Performance Summary Report, HUD reported 68,813 people who report substance abuse that were projected to be served.
-That report did not include persons in CoCs that were given an extension to their application deadline due to disasters.
-The update to 71,748 reflects the number with data from all CoCs.

-In the first performance measure - exits from transitional housing, rapid rehousing, and supportive services only projects to permanent housing destinations - there was a two-percentage point increase between 2016 and 2017 from 47.3 percent to 49.3 percent.
-There was no change during the same time period for the second measure, which looks at the percent of persons served in CoC Program-funded permanent supportive housing projects that remain in or exit to permanent housing.
+In the first performance measure - exits from transitional housing, rapid rehousing, and supportive services only projects to permanent housing destinations - there was nearly a three-percentage point increase between 2017 and 2018 from 49.3 percent to 51.9 percent.
+There was virtually no change during the same time period for the second measure (an increase from 93.3 percent in 2017 to 93.5 percent in 2018), which looks at the percent of persons served in CoC Program-funded permanent supportive housing projects that remain in or exit to permanent housing.
 Both measures reflect the importance for persons who receive homeless services through HUD-funded programs to exit to a stable housing situation.

 The final measure tracks the number of persons proposed to be served by HUD's CoC-funded programs who enter with chronic substance abuse issues.
-There was a decrease of 2,007 persons projected to be served between 2016 and 2017.
+There was a decrease of 877 persons projected to be served between 2017 and 2018.

-As an additional note on performance, between calendar years 2016 and 2017, HUD saw a decline of 5 percent in families experiencing homelessness (27 percent decline since 2010), as reported in HUD's 2017 Annual Homeless Assessment Report (AHAR): Part 1 - Point-in-Time Estimates of Homelessness.
+As an additional note on performance, between calendar years 2017 and 2018, HUD reported a decline of 3 percent in families experiencing homelessness (29 percent decline since 2010), as reported in HUD's 2018 Annual Homeless Assessment Report (AHAR): Part 1 - Point-in-Time Estimates of Homelessness.